 Thus, using dishwashing gloves is important to keep your hands safe.

-2. Dishwashing liquids can cause chemical burns
+2. Dishwashing detergent can cause chemical burns

 When your skin comes in direct contact with solvents, chemicals, ammonia, vinegar, or bleach present in dishwashing liquids, it causes chemical burns.
 They work like that of hot water while removing grime.
 Your natural oil barrier is damaged.

-Therefore, dishwashing gloves are a great solution to protect your hands from chemical burns, which can be very painful and take time to cure later on.
+Therefore, gloves are a great solution to protect your hands from chemical burns, which can be very painful and take time to cure later on.

 3. You can get sick really quick